queerwill/Sensor-Watch-YOLO-Dice/README.md

 | **LONG RUN**     | Five sequential dice         | 40                                | 12345 scores 40 |
 | **CHOICE**       | All five dice the same       | Sum of all dice                   | 11345 scores 14 |
 | **YOLO**         | Any combination              | 50 | 33333 scores 50              |
-Category 	Description 	Score 	Example
-Three Of A Kind 	At least three dice the same 	Sum of all dice 	23444 scores 17 Four Of A Kind 	At least four dice the same 	Sum of all dice 	45555 scores 24 Full House 	Three of one number and two of another 	25 	22555 scores 25 Small Straight 	Four sequential dice
-(1-2-3-4, 2-3-4-5, or 3-4-5-6) 	30 	13456 scores 30
-Large Straight 	Five sequential dice
-(1-2-3-4-5 or 2-3-4-5-6) 	40 	12345 scores 40
-Yahtzee 	All five dice the same 	50 	33333 scores 50 Chance 	Any combination 	Sum of all dice 	11345 scores 14

-Some players count five of the same number (called a "Yahtzee") as being a valid Full House.
-However, the official rule is that a Full House is "three of one number and two of another".[5]
-Small Straight and Large Straight are sometimes called Low and High, Short and Long Straight, or Little and Big Straights.[5]

 If a category is chosen but the dice do not match the requirements of the category the player scores 0 in that category.
-Some combinations offer the player a choice as to which category to score them under; e.g., a full house could be scored in the Full House, the Three-Of-A-Kind, or the Chance categories.
-The Chance category is often used for a turn that will not score well in any other category.[5]

 Try out the demo on the emulator:

 [PLAY YOLO](https://queerwill.github.io/)